Benaissa Benamar

-Benaissa Benamar (بنعيسى بنعمر; born 8 April 1997) is a Dutch professional footballer who plays as a centre-back for Eredivisie club Volendam.
+Benaissa Benamar (بنعيسى بنعمر; born 8 April 1997) is a professional footballer who plays as a centre-back for Bulgarian First League club CSKA 1948.
+Born in the Netherlands, he has represented Morocco at youth level.

 Club career

 Early years

 Benamar played in the youth departments of Dutch clubs VVA/Spartaan, Ajax, AFC, Volendam, Zeeburgia and ADO Den Haag.
 Between 2016 and 2018, he played for Jong FC Twente, the second-team of FC Twente with whom he suffered relegation from the Tweede Divisie to the Derde Divisie in his first season.

 In 2018, Jong FC Twente was removed from the Dutch football pyramid, and Benamar left for Moroccan club Ittihad Tanger.
 At Ittihad, he made six appearances in the top-tier Botola Pro 1, and also played in the CAF Champions League and CAF Confederation Cup.

 Telstar

 In 2019, Benamar signed a two-year contract with Dutch second-tier Eerste Divisie club SC Telstar after a successful trial.
 He immediately established himself as a starter in defense and made 28 appearances during the 2019–20 season, in which he scored three goals.
 In September 2020, Italian Serie A club Sassuolo showed their interest in signing Benamar, but ultimately could not agree with Telstar on a transfer sum.